 Send us feedback if your question isn’t answered.

 In this article

 How do I know my devices are set up correctly?

-Skype for Business (Lync) automatically detects your audio and video devices.
+Lync automatically detects your audio and video devices.
 However, we recommend that you check before making a call or joining a meeting, to make sure they are set up correctly.

 Not all Office 365 users have a dial pad.
 If you do, you can use it enter a PIN or make a selection for an automated voice system on a call and open it from two places:

 In the Lync main window, on the Phone tab.

 In the conversation window that opens when you start a call.
 Pause on the phone/mic icon to see the dial pad.